 Better still, when Adminsoft Accounts starts up, select your company/organization and then click the 'Comp./Org.
 Details; button.
 In there is an option 'Registered for Sales Tax or VAT?' which is probably ticked.
 Click on it to un-tick it.
 After that, you should see no further references to Sales Tax or VAT in the software.
 Though you may still need to edit invoice layouts to remove references to Sales Tax or VAT.When I installed the software I entered the details of my company, which were registered with Adminsoft, but now I want to change those details?

 Select 'Help' on the top menu bar, then select 'License Details', then click the 'Edit Registration Details' button.Is it possible to set a system date for posting to Adminsoft Accounts, other than today's date?

 Yes it is.
 Click on 'Setup' on the top menu bar, go down to 'General Ledger' (or it may be 'Nominal Ledger' on your system, depending on where you are in the world), then select 'Account Periods'.
 There is a prompt 'Accounts system transactions:', 'use TODAYS date' will be ticked.
 Click on it (to un-tick it), and then enter the date you require to the right of it.
 The accounts will then ALWAYS use this date until you tell it otherwise.How do the tax bands work in the payroll?

-The payroll was developed specifically for the United Kingdom, and so is based on the UK income tax system.
-Although with a little adjustment to the bands/rates it does appear to work in many other countries.
-The 'Income Tax Bands' works using tax codes that start with a number and end with the letter 'L'.
+There are two payrolls in Adminsoft Accounts.
+One is an international payroll, which may be suitable for many countries where the payroll requirements are not too sophisticated.
+The other payroll is specifically for the United Kingdom, and of course is based on the UK income tax system.
+In this payroll the 'Income Tax Bands' works using tax codes that start with a number and end with the letter 'L'.
 For example. lets say you set up the following tax bands:

 Start of Band Rate%